Lava Disaster Claims and Homeowner's Insurance in Hawaii

 on July 30, 2018

 Hawaii is a place that many dream to live out their silver years in peace and security.
-But what happens when this island splits open and the volcanic forces that created this paradise come to take it back?
+But what happens when this island splits open and active volcanoes that created this paradise come to take it back?

-Entire neighborhoods were buried in lava from the Kilauea volcano in 2018.
+Entire neighborhoods were buried in lava from the Kilauea eruption in 2018.
 Geologists are saying that these eruptions and devastation will possibly continue for years to come.
-What can homeowners do in the face of this devastation?
-Fortunately for people that have insurance, they will probably be covered.
+What can homeowners do in the face of lava damage?
+Fortunately for people who have a homeowners insurance policy, they will probably be covered.

 “A typical homeowner’s policy sets out what is excluded, and there is no specific exclusion for volcanic eruption,” says Honolulu insurance coverage attorney Tred R. Eyerly.
 “There are some provisions that could restrict or reduce the coverage.
 There are some policies that have specific endorsements for property damaged by lava flow or volcanic eruptions.
 Typically, if it’s not excluded in your policy, then it is going to be covered.”